drganjoo/CarND-Traffic-Sign-Classifier-Project/README.md

 !["T3 Bar"](/writeup/t3-bar.png "T3-Bar")

-For the fourth image, the model correctly predicts it as a priority Yeild sign and it does that with a 1.0 probability:
+For the fourth image, the model correctly predicts it as a Yield sign and it does that with a 1.0 probability:

 !["Yield"](/writeup/t4.png "t4")